Combined, the Board brings a broad range of commercial and non-profit industry skills to SOS Health.

 It’s a privilege to be a Director of the SOS Health Foundation and hear first-hand about their work to provide health services in remote indigenous communities in Australia.

 I’m excited to have taken up the role of CEO, SOS Health Foundation in June 2018, having spent four years serving on the SOS Health Board.
-I brings a deep commitment to justice and a passion for reconciliation of all Australians, and seeing the culture and capacities of Australia’s first peoples, recognised, valued, released and shared in vibrant healthy communities.
+I bring a deep commitment to justice and a passion for reconciliation of all Australians, and seeing the culture and capacities of Australia’s first peoples, recognised, valued, released and shared in vibrant healthy communities.
 With more than 25 years’ experience across both the multinational corporate sector, and working in the not for profit sector, my expertise is in organisational communications, strategic planning, issues management, team building and shared value.
 My background in science and the pharmaceutical industry gives me knowledge of the health sector, and roles with responsibility for public and social issues, partnerships, volunteer management, and Reconciliation Action Plan development all fit me well to be leading SOS Health Foundation.